As a pandemic and racial reckoning exposed society’s faults, Christian thinkers were laying the groundwork for a better future.

-As a pandemic and racial reckoning exposed society’s faults, Christian thinkers were laying the groundwork for a better future.
-A public health and economic crisis provoked by Covid-19.
-A social crisis cracked open by the filmed murder of George Floyd.
-A leadership crisis laid bare as the gravity of a global pandemic met a country suffocating in political polarization and idolatry.
+2020 was no ordinary year.
+A public health crisis provoked by Covid-19.
+A social crisis ignited by the death of George Floyd.
+A leadership crisis laid bare as the gravity of a global pandemic met a country suffocating in political polarization.

 In the spring of 2020, Comment magazine created a publishing project to tap the resources of a Christian humanist tradition to respond collaboratively and imaginatively to these crises.
 Plough soon joined in the venture.
 So did seventeen other institutions.
-The web commons that resulted – Breaking Ground – became a one-of-a-kind space to probe society’s assumptions, interrogate our own hearts, and imagine what a better future might require.
+The web commons that resulted – Breaking Ground – became a one-of-a-kind space to probe society’s assumptions, interrogate motives, and imagine what a better future might require.

 Contributors include Anne Snyder, Susannah Black, Mark Noll, N. T. Wright, Gracy Olmstead, Doug Sikkema, Patrick Pierson, Jennifer Frey, J. L. Wall, Michael Wear, Dante Stewart, Joe Nail, Benya Kraus, Patrick Tomassi, Amy Julia Becker, Jeffrey Bilbro, Marilynne Robinson, Cherie Harder, Joel Halldorf, Irena Dragas Jansen, Katherine Boyle, L. M. Sacasas, Jake Meador, Joshua Bombino, Chelsea Langston Bombino, Aryana Petrosky Roberts, Stuart McAlpine, Heather C. Ohaneson, Oliver O’Donovan, W. Bradford Littlejohn, Anthony M. Barr, Michael Lamb, Shadi Hamid, Samuel Kimbriel, Christine Emba, Brandon McGinley, John Clair, Kurt Armstrong, Peter Wehner, Jonathan Haidt, Dhananjay Jagannathan, Phil Christman, Gregory Thompson, Duke Kwon, Carlo Lancellotti, Tara Isabella Burton, Charles C. Camosy, Joseph M. Keegin, Luke Bretherton, Tobias Cremer, and Elayne Allen.